 - Protect a tooth after a root canal procedure

 - Hold a severely cracked or broken tooth together

 - Cover a dental implant

-A dental bridge is a false tooth (called a pontic) that is held in place by the abutment teeth on either side of the gap.
-If you have missing teeth, your dentist can close or bridge the gaps in your smile with dental bridges.
+A false tooth is referred to as a dental bridge that is held in place by the abutment teeth on either side of the gap.
+Gaps between missing teeth can be closed or ‘bridged’ with dental bridges.

 Why do I need a dental bridge?